Snow Crab Illustration

 Benefits and Nutrition

-Alaska snow crab is a source of lean protein, with one 3-ounce portion providing 20 g of complete protein and a whopping 405 mg of marine omega-3 fatty acids.
-One serving also provides the daily value of vitamins D and B-12.
+Alaska snow crab is an excellent source of lean protein.
+A 3-ounce serving contains 20 grams of complete protein and an impressive 405 milligrams of marine omega-3 fatty acids.
+Additionally, one serving provides the daily recommended values of vitamins D and B-12.

 Sustainability